Canon 5D Mark IV vs T5i

 Feature comparison: Canon 5D Mark IV vs T5i

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark IV and the T5i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D Mark IV offers a wider field of view (100%) than the one in the T5i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D Mark IV has a higher magnification (0.71x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Canon T5i along with similar information for a selection of comparators.

 One feature that is present on the 5D Mark IV, but is missing on the T5i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T5i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D Mark IV does not have a selfie-screen.